Henry Knox: Siege of Boston

 As the siege wore on, the idea arose that cannon recently captured at the fall of forts Ticonderoga and Crown Point in upstate New York could have a decisive impact on its outcome.
 Knox is generally credited with suggesting the prospect to Washington, who thereupon put him in charge of an expedition to retrieve them even though Knox's commission had not yet arrived.
 Reaching Ticonderoga on December 5, Knox commenced what came to be known as the noble train of artillery, hauling 60 tons of cannon and other armaments by horse-drawn and ox-drawn sleds across some 300 mi of ice-covered rivers and snow-draped Berkshire Mountains to the Boston siege camps.

 The region was lightly populated and Knox had to overcome difficulties hiring personnel and draft animals.
 On several occasions, cannon crashed through the ice on river crossings, but the detail's men were always able to recover them.
 In the end, what Knox had expected to take just two weeks actually took more than six, and he was finally able to report the arrival of the weapons train to Washington on January 27, 1776.
 Historian Victor Brooks writes that this was "one of the most stupendous feats of logistics" of the entire war, and Knox's effort is commemorated by a series of plaques marking the Henry Knox Trail in New York and Massachusetts.

 The cannon were immediately deployed to fortify the Dorchester Heights recently taken by Washington.
-The battery was so commanding over Boston harbor that the British withdrew their fleet to Halifax.
+The battery's position over Boston harbor led the British to evacuate Boston for Halifax, Nova Scotia.
 With the siege ended, Knox undertook the improvement of defenses in Connecticut, Rhode Island, and New York in anticipation of a possible British assault.
 In New York he became friends with Alexander Hamilton, commander of the local artillery.
 He also established a close friendship with Massachusetts general Benjamin Lincoln.